An example of how Big Orange Square works with you and your teams

 Based on our experience we know that the above structure will give your delivery teams and management the support they need to get more productivity out of the agile delivery teams, and a better understanding of the do’s & don’ts in agile product delivery for all involved people.

 The proposal for your teams, for your products will get an individual discussion with you, and a made-to-measure proposal.
-There is no “one size fits all” – kinesthetic coaching requires an individual approach, and a regular adjustment and tuning of the approach.
+There is no “one size fits all” – hands-on coaching requires an individual approach, and a regular adjustment and tuning of the approach.
 Just like developing your product, no “one size fits all” plan, and regular inspection and tuning of the product and the progress.

 Maybe you have kids and you taught them how to ride a bike.
 Walking next to them, making sure they don’t hurt themselves.
 Picking them up when they tumble over.
 And you stopped walking with them, you don’t want to walk till they can drive a car.
 The same goes for us: we don’t want to be longer in your teams than necessary.
 We will keep an eye on you, you will make mistakes, and we have taught you and your people how mistakes are discovered early, and (most importantly) how the mistakes are addressed.